Data and methods

 In the year July 2020 to June 2021, the overall population growth was much smaller than the years prior and in particular, there was a relatively large decline in the population of Victoria.
 ABS reporting indicates these were primarily due to net-negative international migration (National, state and territory population, June 2021).

-Please be aware that this change in the usual population trends may complicate interpretation of statistics calculated from these ERPs.
+Note that this change in the usual population trends may affect interpretation of statistics calculated from these ERPs.
 For example, rates and proportions may be greater than in previous years due to decreases in the denominator (population size) of some sub-populations.

 Reason for cessation